 This paper considers how two generations of related women use memories of household work in their narrative accounts of themselves as mothers, daughters and wives/partners.
 I draw on my ongoing doctoral research conducted with adult mothers and daughters in the UK about their experiences of household work throughout their lives, in which memories are constructed through the active process of remembering in an interview context, and separately in the production of reflective diaries.
 Recognising memory as profoundly social, I consider how the memories recounted by a woman about her mother's household work can be shaped relationally, for example through family stories, and in terms of available discourses, such as the idealised 'cooking from scratch'.
-My research was inspired by the frequent references to women's mothers in studies of housework and foodwork, and I also draw on this existing literature to provide examples of memories in accounts of household work.
+My research was inspired by the frequent references to women's mothers in studies of household work.
 Following Stephanie Lawler (2000), I address the limitations of accounts which privilege a daughter's memories of her mother's experiences and reflect on the benefits of a multi-generational approach to memories of household work, considering how understandings of a generalised other of a particular generation can be contrasted with individual family memories.
 I look at how the past can be constructed in the service of present identity work in my participants' narratives, and how far this work is supported or undermined when multiple generations are involved.